jolicode/JoliMarkdown/src/Bridge/Symfony/README.md

 ## Usage

-Once the bundle is loaded, a new service is made available: `joli_markdown.fixer` - it is an instance of `JoliMarkdown\MarkdownFixer` configured as per the bundle configuration.
+Once the bundle is loaded, a new service is made available: `@JoliMarkdown\MarkdownFixer` - it is an instance of `JoliMarkdown\MarkdownFixer` configured as per the bundle configuration.

 You may use it as you wish: